 - Quickbooks for invoicing

-Use your website to make a consistent income
+Use your website to make a consistent income from freelance writing

 If you’re not a blogger, it’s a good idea to set up your own freelance writing website – you can use this as your portfolio and to sell your services.

 Your website should highlight your experience, skills and highlight testimonials from previous clients.